ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 Alerting an elements' opacity does not have any effect on its functionality, i.e. a completely transparent button can still be clicked.

-#### Visiblity
+#### Visibility

 Finally, the Visible property alters how the element is considered in the WPF rendering algorithm.
 It has three possible values: `"Visible"`, `"Hidden"`, and `"Collapsed"`.
-The default value is `"Visible"`, and the elment renders normally, as "Button One" does in the example below:
+The default value is `"Visible"`, and the element renders normally, as "Button One" does in the example below:

 ![Visible Visibility Example]({{<static "images/2.1.6.3.png">}})